Nissan Sentra: Ninth generation (B19; 2026)

-The ninth generation Nissan Sentra was shown to the public on September 23, 2025 as a 2026 model.
-Despite spy shots suggesting that it would grow in size, the total length of the car only increased by 0.6 inches, from 182.7 to 183.3, while the wheelbase actually shrank by 0.1 inches.
-The new Sentra features a redesigned front and rear fascia intended to boost efficiency and aerodynamics while bringing the design in line with the new Leaf and Ariya.
+The ninth-generation Sentra was shown to the public on September 23, 2025 as a 2026 model.

+The total length of the car increased by 0.6 in, from 182.7 in to 183.3 in, while the wheelbase has decreased by 0.1 in.
+The ninth-generation Sentra features a redesigned front and rear fascia intended to increase efficiency and aerodynamics while bringing the design in line with the new Leaf and Ariya.
 Reportedly, it has 6% more structural rigidity than the previous model.

-It was previewed early by the fifth-generation Nissan Sylphy, which had photos released by China's Ministry of Industry and Information Technology roughly two weeks before the Sentra was unveiled.